-When 2018 came around, I found myself at yet another relocation cross road; this time to make the jump into the Big Smoke (originally it was to live with my then-partner but it turned out she was a sociopathic liar and cheater who saw me as a free meal ticket so we broke up, YAY).
+When 2018 came around, I found myself at yet another relocation cross road; this time to make the jump into the Big Smoke.
 I let my employer know it was 100% on the cards and went on gut instinct that my professional network was now strong enough to find something within my notice period.
 In what I believe to be somewhat fate, Stephen Kenwright tweeted an SEO job opening in Edit’s London office 2 days later, and I officially started working there as of the beginning of August.

 My time at Edit would be short-lived however, as after 7 months I found myself becoming jaded with agency life.
 Be it the direct impact you can have on client results, the politics involved in keeping clients on board, a general need for a new challenge or a mix of all of the above, I decided it was time to move on.
 In April 2019 I landed myself my first in-house role at Netmums, working with a huge website.
 My biggest achievement whilst there was migrating 1.7m forum pages to a new CMS platform and page design without sacrificing any SEO visibility and traffic (in fact we saw improvements).